ArcaneCircle/babel-dungeon-eo-en/README.md

-# Babel Dungeon (🇩🇪/🇬🇧)
+# Babel Dungeon (Esperanto)

-A gamified tool for German/English vocabulary learning
+A gamified tool for Esperanto vocabulary learning for English speakers

 ## Contributing